Secure IP Address Allocation at Cloud Scale: Evaluation

 \subsection{Multi-tenant Adversary}

-Next, we evaluate how pool implementations defend against a multi-tenant adversary.
-Similarly to the single-tenant scenario, we study how an adversary with unlimited tenants can discover new IPs and latent configuration.
+Next, we evaluate how pool implementations defend against a sophisticated adversary who can use many cloud tenants to bypass the protections of existing allocation policies.
 We also evaluate how an adversary's success varies with the number of tenants they can create.
+Simulations are run in the benign setting for 180 days, followed by 30 days of adversarial exploitation.
+280 total simulations are performed across allocation ratio, policy, and adversarial tenant count parameters (160 years of total simulated allocation).

 \paragraph{Unique IPs.} \autoref{fig:mtadv:ips_vs_ra} shows the number of unique IPs discoverable by an unlimited-tenant adversary as pool utilization varies.
 While the non-tenant-aware policies \Random and \LRU show no difference from the single-tenant adversary, tenant-aware policies show surprising results.
 In both cases, unique IPs reduce as utilization increases to some critical point, then increases again.
-In each case, while the adversary discovers more IPs at low utilization, these IPs were never associated with another tenant and are therefore not dangerous.
-Above the critical point, both \Tagged and \Segmented must allocate potentially-dangerous IPs to tenants, but \Segmented successfully identifies behavior patterns across adversary tenants and reduces the number of unique IPs seen.
+The increased unique IP yield at low utilization results from the large number of free IPs, resulting in increased availability for both benign and malicious tenants.
+As a result, higher unique IP yield does not result in discovery of exploitable latent configurations.
+Above the critical point, both \Tagged and \Segmented \textit{must} allocate potentially-dangerous IPs to tenants, but \Segmented successfully identifies behavior patterns across adversary tenants and reduces the number of unique IPs seen.
 In this way, \Segmented successfully protects a larger portion of the IP space.